 Taxpayers who qualify for the payments won’t need to do anything if they qualify for the 2024 IRS stimulus check–they’ll be distributed automatically.

-The IRS plans to send the payments either by direct deposit or paper checks, with most expected to arrive by late January 2025.
+The IRS plans to send the payments either by direct deposit or paper checks, with most expected to have already arrived by late January 2025.
 Deposits will be made to the bank account listed on the taxpayer’s 2023 return, or a check will be mailed to the address the IRS has on record.

 Additionally, eligible taxpayers will receive a letter in the mail notifying them of the payment.

-If you haven’t yet filed your 2021 taxes, the good news is that it’s not too late.
-Taxpayers who haven’t yet filed can still claim the Recovery Rebate Credit by submitting their 2021 return by April 15th, 2025.
+If you haven’t yet filed your 2021 taxes, the good news is that it’s not too late–though time is running out!
+The IRS typically allows you to file an old tax return and get a refund within three years, so taxpayers who haven’t yet filed can still claim the Recovery Rebate Credit by submitting their 2021 return by April 15th, 2025.

 Even those with little or no income are encouraged to file to ensure they don’t miss out on the payment.